Pediatric Patients Only

-Mononucleosis usually lasts for one to two months.
+Mononucleosis usually lasts for 1 to 2 months.
 The following are the most common symptoms of mononucleosis.
-However, each individual may experience symptoms differently.
+However, each person may experience symptoms differently.
 Symptoms may include:

 Once a person has had mononucleosis, the virus remains dormant in the throat and blood cells for the rest of that person's life.
 Once a person has been exposed to the Epstein-Barr virus, a person is usually not at risk for developing mononucleosis again.

 A diagnosis of mononucleosis is usually based on reported symptoms.
-However, diagnosis can be confirmed with specific blood tests and other laboratory tests, including:
+However, diagnosis can be confirmed with specific blood tests and other lab tests, including: